Network Congestion Control with Markovian Multipath Routing: Notations and preliminaries

 \subsubsection{Markovian routing and equilibrium}

-When link delays are subject to stochastic variability, the route delays $\tilde c_r$ become random variables and the equilibrium conditions (\ref{WE}) are replaced by a stochastic assignment of the form $h_r=x^k\,\PP(\mbox{$\tilde c_r$ is optimal})$.
+When link delays are subject to stochastic variability, the route delays $\tilde c_r$ become random variables and the equilibrium conditions \eqref{WE} are replaced by a stochastic assignment of the form $h_r=x^k\,\PP(\mbox{$\tilde c_r$ is optimal})$.
 For instance, if the costs $\tilde c_r$ are i.i.d.
 Gumbel variables with expected value $c_r=\EE(\tilde c_r)$, we get the Logit distribution rule common in the transportation literature

 which assigns flow to all the paths, favoring those with smaller expected cost $c_r$.
 The parameter $\beta$ controls how concentrated is the repartition: for $\beta\sim 0$ every path receives an approximately equal share of the flow, while for $\beta$ large the flow concentrates on paths with minimal cost.
-Unfortunately, such route-based distribution rules are not amenable to design decentralized scalable protocols.
+Unfortunately, given the exponential number of end-to-end paths, such route-based distribution rules controlled directly by sources do not seem amenable to design decentralized scalable routing protocols.
+This becomes critical if the protocol is expected to be responsive when facing route delays that vary with traffic congestion.

 An alternative is to conceive routing as a stochastic dynamic programming process.
 Suppose that each packet experiences a random delay $\tilde \la_a$ when traversing link $a$, and let $\tilde\tau_i^k$ be a random variable that represents the total delay from node $i$ to destination $d_k$.
 Denote $\la_a=\EE(\tilde\la_a)$ and $\tau_i^k=\EE(\tilde\tau_i^k)$ their expected values.